The Company is committed to complying with the provisions of the Privacy Act that relate to how entities handle Personal Information.

 In this Policy the expressions "we", "us" and "our" are a reference to the Company.

-The expressions "you" and "your" refer to each and every individual whose personal information we may handle from time to time.
+The expressions "you" and "your" refer to each and every individual whose personal information we may collect, hold, use and disclose from time to time.

 A list of defined terms is set out below: